Order of Merit of the Federal Republic of Germany

-The Order of Merit of the Federal Republic of Germany (Verdienstorden der Bundesrepublik Deutschland, or Bundesverdienstorden, BVO) is the only federal decoration of Germany.
-It is awarded for special achievements in political, economic, cultural, intellectual or honorary fields.
+The Order of Merit of the Federal Republic of Germany (Verdienstorden der Bundesrepublik Deutschland, or Bundesverdienstorden, BVO) is the highest federal decoration of the Federal Republic of Germany.
+It may be awarded for any field of endeavor.
 It was created by the first President of the Federal Republic of Germany, Theodor Heuss, on 7 September 1951.
 Colloquially, the decorations of the different classes of the Order are also known as the Federal Cross of Merit (Bundesverdienstkreuz).

-It has been awarded to over 200,000 individuals in total, both Germans and foreigners.
-Since the 1990s, the number of annual awards has declined from over 4,000, first to around 2,300–2,500 per year, and now under 2,000, with a low of 1752 in 2011.
+It has been awarded to more than 262,000 individuals in total, both Germans and foreigners.
+Since the 1990s, the number of annual awards has declined from more than 4,000, first to around 2,500, then from 2015 to under 1,500, with a low of 918 awards in 2022.
 Since 2013, women have made up a steady 30–35% of recipients.